HaydenDArmstrong/BattleTanks/README.md

 - **TX of ESP32 must connect to RX of the board and vice versa.**

 ### Power Requirements
 - **ESP32 requires a separate and adequate power source** to avoid voltage issues.
+- MAKE SURE THE LASER RECIEVER HAS THE PHOTORESISTOR IN THE RIGHT DIRECTION (NUB FACING TOWARDS PINS) OR SHIT GONNA BURN.

 ### Grounding
 - **ESP32 must share a common ground with the board.
 Make sure to properly ground all the components.**